 A storage space of 5 GB for your recordings is included in your Gruveo subscription.
 You can see a storage quota usage indicator at the bottom of the call recordings list.
 Gruveo lets you overrun the storage quota for the last recording: As long as you have some storage left, you can always record one more call – no matter how long it is.

-As mentioned above, your recordings are yours to keep, download, share, upload… whatever you want.
+As mentioned above, your recordings are yours to keep, download, share and upload.
 So when your storage quota is full, just download and/or delete some recordings and you’re good to make some new ones.